 - Pedicuring

-Obviously, the benefit of choosing a dedicated field within cosmetology is that the course can be completed faster.
-But opting for a full cosmetology course means you open more doors for your career change.
+The benefit of choosing a dedicated field within cosmetology is that the course can be completed faster.
+But opting for a full cosmetology course opens more doors for your career change.

 As well as checking what your chosen cosmetology course offers, you should check the facilities of any potential cosmetology school.
-A good cosmetology school should have a dedicated teaching center and clinic area with great facilities for you to learn with.
+A good cosmetology school should have a dedicated teaching center and clinic area with great facilities for you to learn.

 Cosmetology schools should be upfront about costs so you can plan.
 Don’t worry if you’re not flush with cash.
 There’s a good amount of cosmetology scholarships and financial aid available, which schools should be able to advise you on.

 Many cosmetology schools also allow for payment plans.
-These help students work within their budgets and pay off fees in sizable chunks over a period of time.
-So don’t be too daunted if you see a fee larger than you could afford; a good school will be happy to help you figure out finances.
+These help students work within their budgets and pay off fees in sizable chunks over some time.
+So don’t be too daunted if you see a price larger than you can afford; a good school will be happy to help you figure out finances.

 Cosmetology Careers Salary

-A simple question with a million different answers.
+It’s a simple question with a million different answers.
 It’s difficult to state what you could or will realistically earn in a cosmetology career.
-This is mostly due to the vast nature of the industry, as well as your individual location.
+This is mostly due to the vast nature of the industry, as well as your location.

 At a basic level, it’s estimated the average cosmetologist in the US earns $10.64 an hour.
 But this figure isn’t that simple.
-As much of the role is tip orientated, many cosmetologists will earn far more than their official wage.
+As much of the role is tip-orientated, many cosmetologists will make far more than their official wage.

 Additionally, salaries within cosmetology will vary depending on your location.
-For higher-income areas, you can expect to be paid a higher wage to cover living costs.
+You can expect to be paid a higher wage for higher-income areas to cover living costs.
 In San Francisco, California, a cosmetologist would earn more than a cosmetologist in Des Moines, Iowa.

-Salaries will obviously hugely vary based on experience and skill.
-More experienced cosmetologists would be looking around the $20 an hour mark or around $50,000 annually.
+Salaries will hugely vary based on experience and skill.
+More experienced cosmetologists would look around the $ 20-an-hour mark or around $50,000 annually.

 As a growing industry, there is no shortage of cosmetology jobs across the US.
-Pre-Covid, the Bureau of Labor Statistics estimated the industry would grow a further 10% between 2014 and 2024.
-This has obviously been impacted by the pandemic, as all industries have, but growth is expected to return to normal once the vaccination is widely distributed.
+Pre-Covid, the Bureau of Labor Statistics estimated the sector would grow 10% between 2014 and 2024.
+The pandemic has impacted this, as all industries have, but growth is expected to return to normal once the vaccination is widely distributed.

 Perks of a Cosmetology Career Change

 Especially if you’re feeling frustrated with your current career, there’s a huge amount of perks in a cosmetology career.
-We’ve already mentioned above the huge amount of varied opportunities available, but that’s not all.
+We’ve already mentioned the many varied opportunities available above, but that’s not all.

 This makes it a great career choice for working parents.
 It allows you the flexibility to fit work around your children’s schedules.